 "Where LPAs have fulfilled their legal obligations under the Delivery Agreement and Community Involvement Scheme, they have completed that statutory stage, but will need to pause and reflect how they progress the plan.
-Detailed consideration should be given to the implications on the timing of plan preparation and how much additional time will be required.
+Detailed consideration should be given to the implications on the timing of plan preparation and how much additional time will be required."
 This situation applies to Pembrokeshire and Carmarthenshire.

 Pembrokeshire County Council: Consultation on the LDP Deposit plan concluded on the 18TH March 2020.
 Provided all the engagement events specified in the CIS have been completed, the plan will have fulfilled its legal obligations regarding the consultation stage."

-1.19 In July 2020, the Welsh Minister wrote to all Local Authority Leaders and Chief Executives and outlined the role that the planning system can play in the Covid-19 recovery.
+1.18 In July 2020, the Welsh Minister wrote to all Local Authority Leaders and Chief Executives and outlined the role that the planning system can play in the Covid-19 recovery.
 In this letter, she highlighted the need for Planning Authorities to re-assess their evidence base, strategy and policies in terms of sensitivity to the consequences for the pandemic.
 The Welsh Government require that this assessment be submitted alongside requests to extend Delivery Agreements.
 The COVID-19 Impact Assessment on Pembrokeshire County Council's Local Development Plan 2 - Evidence Base, Policies and Strategy accompanies this document.

-1.20 The table below sets out the key stages in the Plan process.
-It highlights the stages already completed and identifies new definitive and indicative dates for completion of the stages not yet undertaken.
-An optional stage, that of Focussed Changes, has been added to allow the Authority the opportunity to respond to issues raised through the Deposit consultation and in response to updated evidence assessing the likely impacts of the Covid-19 pandemic.
+1.19 The table below sets out the key stages in the Plan process.
+It highlights the stages already completed and identifies new definitive and indicative dates for stages not yet undertaken.
 Definite dates are shown in black font, indicative ones in grey font.

-Key stage Definitive and indicative timings

-Review Report Preparation started in May 2017,

-with the document published for

-informal consultation in November

-2017, alongside the Delivery

-Agreement.

-Delivery Agreement .
-Approved by WG in June 2018.
-A

-revised Delivery Agreement was

-submitted to Welsh Government in

-October 2020.

-Preferred Strategy .
-Formal consultation took place

-Dec 2018-February 2019.

-Deposit Formal consultation took place

-between 15 January and 18 March

-2020.

-Focussed Changes March/April 2021.

-Submission to Welsh Government By July 2021.

-Examination Winter 2021

-Publication of the Inspector's Report Spring/ Summer 2022
+Key stage Definitive and indicative timings Review Report Preparation started in May 2017, with the document published for informal consultation in November 2017, alongside the Delivery Agreement.
+Delivery Agreement Approved by WG in June 2018.
+A revised Delivery Agreement was submitted to Welsh Government in October 2020.
+Preferred Strategy Formal consultation took place Dec 2018-February 2019.
+First Deposit Formal consultation took place between 15 January and 18 March 2020.
+Second Deposit The Deposit stage will be revisited with a new Deposit consultation commencing in January 2024 Submission to Welsh Government By September 2024.
+Examination Publication of the Inspector's Report Winter 2024/25 August 2025 Adoption October 2025